Cricket-Twenty20 World Cup schedule under 'very high risk' - CA boss

 "Obviously, we’ve been hopeful all along that it could be staged in October-November but you would have to say there is a very high risk about the prospect of that happening," Roberts told reporters in a video call on Friday.

-"And there’s implications here for the ICC over a number of years.
+"And there are implications here for the ICC over a number of years.
 So there’s a lot of complexity for the ICC to deal with."

-The sport's world governing body, the International Cricket Council, has the final say over whether the Oct.
+The International Cricket Council, the sport's world governing body, has the final say over whether the Oct.
 18-Nov.
 15 event will go ahead.

 On Thursday, the ICC deferred decisions over the tournament until its next board meeting on June 10.